 First, I want to share some of my personal opinions on the topic of budgeting and finances.
 It is my opinion that the days of the simple adage “spend less than you make” are long gone.
 Meaning that family finances today are complicated.
 Most people these days have student loans, car payments, and mortgage payments.
 The minutiae of those types of arrangements is confusing.
 Truth be told, I would have been lost if it weren’t for my dad (and later my husband) to help me navigate.
 For the same reason, I do not believe that family budgeting can be any one person’s job.
 I know families who have flip flopped between the husband or the wife being in charge of finances – and I don’t think either scenario is fair.
 I believe that it takes constant communication and teamwork to successfully run a family’s finances.
 Husbands and wives – you have to talk to each other about monthly needs and your overall financial goals!

 Second, I want to share what we do in my house.
 On the last Sunday of the month my husband and I have a monthly budget meeting.
 It’s a serious meeting that goes on the calendar and we each prepare for.
-We use this Monthly Budget Sheet By The Mama Marketer to talk about the upcoming month.
+We use a custom monthly budget sheet to talk about the upcoming month.
 This is our time to speak up about anything coming up we would like to (or need to) spend money on.
 This is also our time to be honest with each other and discuss any overspending we noticed from the last month.
 We set goals together and we fill in the items on the sheet, so that we each know what disposable income we may (or may not) have that month.
 This helps with any unplanned things that come up.
 For example, I know if I can afford a special outing for the kids (or not) based on the ending balance.
-Feel free to use my monthly budget sheet and don’t hesitate to contact me if you have questions about it!
+Feel free to use my monthly budget sheet, available for a $1 one time download and don’t hesitate to contact me if you have questions about it!

 Next, some of my favorite pieces of advice:

 - Use cash for the categories where you know you are prone to overspend.